 I arrive at my mum’s and open the door.
 She stares at me, presumably trying to figure out why the fuck I am standing on her doorstep in my pyjamas at 10am.

 And that’s how my day began last Friday.
-A day I had pegged for writing this week’s blog posts and scheduling my newsletter, and generally wrapping things up so I could relax a little this week – my first week sans students for over three months.
+A day I had pegged for writing this week’s blog posts and scheduling my newsletter.
 Weirdly, getting locked out of your home in your pyjamas almost as soon as you’ve gotten out of bed throws your whole day off.

 And things like that happen sometimes.
 They happen to me.
 They’ll happen to you.
 Sometimes things will happen that will completely throw you off, and you won’t be able to do anything to stop them.
 You can’t plan for that kind of shit either.
 Those days will happen, and they will not pan out as you intend.